 Don’t Sting Me!

 Bees often get a bad reputation for being confused with wasps.
-Bees are gentle creatures that only sting to defend themselves from harm such as being grabbed or trampled.
-Wasps can be a bit more aggressive, but even so, unless you provoke them, they won’t start attacking you.
+Bees are gentle creatures that only sting to defend themselves from harm, such as being grabbed or trampled.
+Wasps can be a bit more aggressive, but unless you provoke them, they won’t start attacking you.

 Bees swarm when they outgrow the hive or there is something wrong with it.
 Usually, a thriving hive will get quite large and create a new queen.
 The new queen bee leaves the colony with a large group of worker bees.